chift-oneapi/chift-mcp/README.md

 - `CHIFT_CLIENT_ID`: Your Chift client ID
 - `CHIFT_ACCOUNT_ID`: Your Chift account ID
 - `CHIFT_CONSUMER_ID`: Consumer ID to pass by default (optional)
+- `CHIFT_MARKETPLACE_ID`: Marketplace ID for authentication (optional)
 - `CHIFT_URL_BASE`: Chift API URL (default: https://api.chift.eu)
 - `CHIFT_FUNCTION_CONFIG`: JSON string to configure which operations are available for each domain (optional)

 When `CHIFT_CONSUMER_ID` is set, the server lists only the tools relevant to that consumer's connection types.
 If it's not set (local stdio usage), a small discovery set of tools is exposed to fetch the available consumers and related connectors.

+When `CHIFT_MARKETPLACE_ID` is set, it will be included in the authentication request to the Chift API, allowing marketplace-specific access and permissions.

 ## 🚀 Available Tools